South Van Ness Avenue Quick-Build Project

 This project stems from the SFMTA’s Vision Zero Quick-Build Program, which was created as a result a mayoral directive to install faster and higher quality treatments to reduce collisions and improve traffic safety.
 The South Van Ness Avenue Quick-Build project supports San Francisco's Vision Zero goal of eliminating all traffic-related deaths and severe injuries.

-A number of safety measures have already been implemented along South Van Ness Avenue, including:
+A number of safety measures were implemented along South Van Ness Avenue between 2015-2020, including:

 - Daylighting: In early 2020, red curbs were installed at the approach to all intersections along South Van Ness from 14th Street to Cesar Chavez to improve sightlines at crosswalks.